plaid/react-native-plaid-link-sdk/README.md

 If using a version of react-native without [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) support, then you will need to:

 ```
-`react-native link react-native-plaid-link-sdk`
+react-native link react-native-plaid-link-sdk
 ```

 followed by

-1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
+1. In Xcode, in the project navigator, right click `Libraries` ▶ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-plaid-link-sdk` ➜ `ios` and add `RNLinksdk.xcodeproj`
+2. Go to `node_modules` ▶ `react-native-plaid-link-sdk` ▶ `ios` and add `RNLinksdk.xcodeproj`
-3. In XCode, in the project navigator, select your project.
-Add `libRNLinksdk.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+3. In Xcode, in the project navigator, select your project.
+Add `libRNLinksdk.a` to your project's `Build Phases` ▶ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 ## Android